 The best way to get better is to just try everything.
 Grab any image you really love off Instagram and try to recreate it.
 Maybe that person hired a professional photographer, but here you’ll only have yourself.
 Try to get the perfect framing, color, focus and angle.
 Once you’ve recreated several of these images, use what you’ve learnt to get your own style.

 Experiment with camera placement.
 You may need to wrap your tripod on poles, chairs and door handles.
 Prop it up on rocks, your purse or a backpack, or sit your camera on random surfaces to get the right height or angle.

 Learn how to obtain focus too.
 Cellphones are notorious at constantly trying to pull on auto focus at the center.
 So if you go to the corner of the frame, your phone will try to focus on the background.
 Try to find a large object lying around which you can use to capture the camera’s focus.
 Or carry around a large piece of folded up cardboard that you can attach to a stick or monopod to pull focus.
-Like we said, get super inventive with this and practice a lot.
+Like I said, get super inventive with this and practice a lot.

 Hot tip: Have your pose and scene ready in your head so you’ve mentally prepared the shot before the camera clicks, especially if you’re asking someone to take a photo of you.

 Top tip: Set your camera to video mode or burst photo, pretend you’re on a runway and strike a few poses, then check all of the screenshots and pick the good poses.

 When experimenting with framing and focus, try close ups, middle shots and far away pictures.
 Beginner photographers usually plateau as they think that there is only one way to take a photo.
 Don’t get stuck taking the same photo with different backgrounds.